paracycle/peelingawaythelayers.net/_pages/part4.md

 #### Protocol

 This is a bit of an interesting field since it encodes the concrete protocol type that this data packet is carrying.
 Thus, it is a bit of a leak through the layers where the Network layer needs to be aware of the concrete protocol that lives in the Transport layer.
-But this field comes in handy for routing purposes, so :man-shrugging:.
+But this field comes in handy for routing purposes, so 🤷‍♂️.

 Some of the common payload protocols are: